berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

    gl_GlobalInvocationID =
             gl_WorkGroupID * gl_WorkGroupSize + gl_LocalInvocationID;

-The built-in variable gl_LocalInvocationIndex is a compute shader input variable that contains the one- dimensional representation of the gl_LocalInvocationID.
+The built-in variable gl_LocalInvocationIndex is a compute shader input variable that contains the one-dimensional representation of the gl_LocalInvocationID.
 This is useful for uniquely identifying a unique region of shared memory within the local work group for this invocation to use.
 This is computed as: gl_LocalInvocationIndex =
             gl_LocalInvocationID.z * gl_WorkGroupSize.x * gl_WorkGroupSize.y +